mendersoftware/mender-docs/03.Client-installation/07.Configuration-file/50.Configuration-options/docs.md

 #### Connectivity

+!!
+This option is not supported starting from the Mender client version 4.0, and all the HTTP requests will be sent without the Keep-Alive header.

 Allows you to configure additional connection-related settings.

 ##### DisableKeepAlive

+!!
+This option is not supported starting from the Mender client version 4.0, and all the HTTP requests will be sent without the Keep-Alive header.

 If set to true, disables the connections keep alive in general.
 All the HTTP transactions will cause a new connection to be created.

 ##### IdleConnTimeoutSeconds

+!!
+This option is not supported starting from the Mender client version 4.0, and all the HTTP requests will be sent without the Keep-Alive header.

 Specifies the time after which a connection is terminated.
 The larger it is, the longer keep alive traffic will happen, as the client will maintain